Self-Care: Boosting your mood

 Everyone copes and responds differently when times are tough.
 So be gentle with yourself and those around you.
 Just because others seem to cope, there is no right or wrong way to manage or be in any situation.

-Many things can impact on our lives: local or family situations, national and international events, the coronavirus crisis, financial pressures and wider political unrest.
+Many things can impact on our lives: local or family situations, national and international events, global issues, such as wars, financial pressures and wider political unrest.
 Don’t expect to feel okay all the time or to be perfect at everything.
 You are doing the best you can.

 Get financial and employment help: Financial and employment concerns can have a major impact on your mood and morale.
 If you experience problems, don’t ignore them.
 Instead, talk to people and get all the help you can, for example talk to; those responsible for your mortgage or rent, utility companies and any other loan companies that you owe money.